-Vayishlach means “and he sent” and once again the ‘he’ is Jacob sending messengers ahead with gifts in an attempt to reconcile with Esau, and what follows is, bar none, the greatest apology EVER given in Scripture.
+Vayishlach means “and he sent” and once again the ‘he’ is Jacob sending messengers ahead with gifts in an attempt to reconcile with Esau, and what follows is for me, bar none, the greatest apology EVER given in Scripture.
 After that we get the tragic story of Dinah and Shechem where he rapes her and, even though he later wishes to make it right by marrying her, the sons of Israel exact revenge anyway.
-This is followed by a rather unique wrestling match—in this corner, the cunning man of Canaan, Jacob!
-And in that corner-uh-Y’shua the Messiah!
-Guess who wins?
-The parsha ends by giving Esau’s extensive descendant list.

-Vayetze means “and he departed” the ‘he’ being Jacob heading towards Haran.
+Vayetze means “and he departed” the “he” being Jacob heading towards Haran.
 At Haran Jacob has his famous vision of the heavenly ladder before proceeding to dwell with his uncle Laban.
-This of course sets up the struggle with Jacob wanting Rachel but being forced to marry Leah as he toils for twenty years.
+This of course sets up the struggle with Jacob wanting Rachel but being forced to marry Leah first and then Rachel as he toils for a total of twenty years.
 After finally escaping, Jacob finds himself trapped between a deceptive uncle he left behind and a brother who publicly swore to kill him coming towards him with hundreds of armed men.

-Vayera means “and appeared,” referencing Abba YHWH appearing to Abraham with two other messengers.
+Vayera means “and appeared,” referencing Abba YHWH, appearing to Abraham with two other messengers.
 The trio brings news that Abraham and Sarah will have a son.
-Sarah, not believing Abba YHWH, laughs at hearing the pronouncement and then denies she did laugh.
-This is one reason why their son will be called Yitzkhak, “laughter”.
+Sarah, not believing Abba YHWH, laughs at hearing the pronouncement and then denies she laughed.
+This is one reason they call their son Yitzchak, “laughter.”
 Notable here also is that Abraham serves Abba YHWH and His two messengers milk and meat!

-After this the dark message—the destruction of Sodom and Gomorrah—is given.
-Since Abraham’s nephew Lot has settled there with his family, they must be evacuated from the coming disaster.
-At this time also is a remarkable “bargaining” session between Abraham and Abba YHWH, as they debate how many righteous souls must be found to spare the whole city.
-An incident similar to the one where Pharaoh took Sarah happens again with another ruler, with similar results.
+After this, we get the dark message of Sodom and Gomorrah’s destruction.
+Abraham’s nephew Lot and his family must leave immediately to avoid the coming disaster.
+Also, there is a remarkable “bargaining” session between Abraham and Abba YHWH, as they debate how many righteous souls will spare the entire city.
+An incident similar to the one where Pharaoh took Sarah happens again with another ruler, with comparable results.
 The portion ends with the most shocking story of them all, as Abraham is told to kill his son by Abba YHWH Himself!
-Also I am really looking forward to sharing with all of you a truly amazing Member Q&A this week!
-Enjoy!